siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 descriptor be commutative, scalar, or associative.
 The formal requirement is
 admissibility: the joined value must remain an ultrareal.

-The important order is the joined-sum axiom:
+The important order is the positive-ultrareal reading:

 $$
 X=U+V,\qquad X=x^2,\qquad x=u+v